-One more snake story.
-The squadron had a group of guys who were permanently assigned to painting and fixing stuff.
-They did stuff like, construct gun racks in the armory, cut the grass, plant and water the flowers and trees in the squadron area, trade floor tiles for steaks at the Navy yard so the NCOs could have a barbeque and of course repaint green Army jeeps, Air Force Blue.
-Stuff like that.
-The jobs weren't all fun, though.
-Under the category of real work, they were also given the dubious honor of tearing down and rebuilding perimeter bunkers.
-Rebuilding bunkers was hard work because they did it in the strength sapping heat and humidity of the Mekong delta.
-On this particular day, I was on a Security Alert Team (SAT Team) a two man jeep patrol armed with a M-60 machine gun) one day in the Charlie area (west side of the base) when we stopped to see how the work party was doing.
+One more snake story: the squadron had a group of guys who were permanently assigned to painting and fixing stuff.
+They did stuff like, build shelves in the Officer's quarters, trade floor tiles for steaks at the Navy yard so the NCOs could have a barbeque, cut the grass, plant and water the flowers and trees in the squadron area, and of course change the identification numbers on Army jeeps that they found--stuff like that.
+Under the category of "Real Work," they were also given the dubious honor of tearing down and rebuilding perimeter bunkers.
+Rebuilding bunkers was real work because they worked in strength sapping heat and humidity most of the day.

+I was on a SAT team (Security Alert Team; a two man jeep patrol, armed with a M-60 machine gun) one day in the Charlie area (west side of the base) when we stopped to see how the work party was doing.
 They had stripped away the old bunker's roof and plywood sides, shoveled off the sand that filled the bunker walls and were about to remove the PSP (perforated steel planks) that was used for the floor.
 As they lifted up one section of the PSP, out popped an enormous cobra.
 They immediately dropped the PSP and decided to call into CSC for instructions.
 A First Lieutenant (whose name I don't remember) must have been in CSC at the time because he drove right out in his jeep to get a look at the snake.
 Being a leader, he made an on-the-spot decision.
 He sent one of the guys from the work detail to the armory for a shotgun.
 When the two-striper came back with the shotgun, the Lieutenant snatched it from him, as if to say, "This is a job for Super-Lieutenant!"
 The work crew realized that they were going to have to act pretty quickly so the cobra wouldn't have time to strike.
-Truth-be-told, I'm not sure whether they were more afraid of being bitten by the snake or getting shot by the Lieutenant.
+Truth-betold, I'm not sure whether they were more afraid of being bitten by the snake or getting shot by the Lieutenant.